tmadl/sklearn-expertsys/README.md

 that can deal with continuous data (using [Fayyad & Irani's](http://sci2s.ugr.es/keel/pdf/algorithm/congreso/fayyad1993.pdf) minimum description length principle criterion, based on an implementation by [navicto](https://github.com/navicto/Discretization-MDLPC)).

+The inference procedure is slow on large datasets.
+If you have more than a few hundred data points, try the included `BigDataRuleListClassifier(training_subset=0.1, subsetSVM_C=0.01)`, which first determines a small subset of the training data that is most critical in defining a decision boundary (based on distances to the decision hyperplane of a linear SVM) and learns a rule list only on this subset (make sure you pass in a regularization parameter C that works well with a linear SVM on your data set).

 Usage
 ===============